kanikabaskar/PRODIGY_WD_01/README.md

 Use HTML to structure the menu ,CSS to style it, JavaScript to add interactivity,Such as changing the background color or font color of the menu when it is scrolled or menu itenm is hovered over.

+And in my point of view, I created a ship booking website named "Shipwala" to complete the task. where in I added a meanu with items
+     * Home
+     * Book A Trip
+     * Curise Package
+     * Contact us